Bachelor of Science

 Student Learning Outcomes

-After completing the Bachelor of Science in engineering science, students will be able to:
+After completing the program in engineering science, students will demonstrate:

 Total Credits Required: 120